-Arizona FIRST LEGO League
+Arizona FIRST® LEGO® League

-Introducing our FLL Council of Experts…
+Introducing our FIRST® LEGO® League Council of Experts…

-Russ: Russ has been an FLL Coach and Mentor for 8 years and an FRC Coach and Mentor for 5 years.
-Besides leading a successful team, he has run regionals, scrimmages, and worked on developing outreach opportunities all over the Phoenix area including at the Phoenix Zoo, Diamondbacks, IDEA Museum, City of Mesa, Mesa School District, and other local community events.
+Russ: Russ has been a FIRST LEGO League Coach and Mentor for 8 years and a FIRST Robotics Competition team Coach and Mentor for 5 years.
+Besides leading a successful team, he has run regionals, scrimmages, and worked on developing outreach opportunities all over the Phoenix area including at the Phoenix Zoo, The Arizona Diamondbacks, IDEA Museum, City of Mesa, Mesa School District, and other local community events.

-Danielle Mara (Volunteer Expert) – Danielle is a former FRC participant on team #4146 for four years, and is currently a ASU student.
+Danielle Mara (Volunteer Expert) – Danielle is a former FIRST Robotics Competition participant on Team 4146 for four years, and is currently a ASU student.
 She was the tournament director and volunteer coordinator for the Scottsdale Qualifier in 2014 and 2015.
-She was awarded the Outstanding Volunteer of the year at the 2015 AZ FLL State Championship and is very excited to be in charge of Volunteer Coordination for FLL!
+She was awarded the Outstanding Volunteer of the year at the 2015 Arizona FIRST LEGO League State Championship.

-Mark Pond (Coaching Expert) – Mark began coaching FLL in 2012 with an all-girls team in Mesa.
-Over their four years they earned trophies for Core Values, Inspiration, First Place Robot Game, Second Place State Tournament, and were invited to the Open at Legoland.
+Mark Pond (Coaching Expert) – Mark began coaching FIRST LEGO League in 2012 with an all-girls team in Mesa.
+Over their four years, they earned trophies for Core Values, Inspiration, First Place Robot Game, Second Place State Tournament, and were invited to the Open at Legoland.
 In 2014, he was awarded Coach of the Year for the Red Mountain Qualifier Tournament.
 According to Mark, “My objective as a member of the Council is to provide any help I can with team management, strategies, and some tips for robot and attachment design.
 Arizona has some great FLL teams and I hope we can continue the tradition.”